 Reno-Assistance to the rescue

 It’s in order to minimize risks for consumers dealing with construction and renovation contractors, that’s why Reno-Assistance was launched in 2010 and implemented the 360° Verified Contractor process and the Contractor Confidence Index.
 “This is not a marketing smokescreen.
 We have a dedicated verification team that uses exclusive tools to minimize risks for our clients.
 With our experience of more than 50,000 projects handled, our success rate for avoiding the nightmare of a bad renovation project is very nearly 100%.
-And since our service is free and comes with no obligation for the consumer, clients have nothing to lose in asking for our advice and assistance,” adds Mr. Perigny.
+And since our service is free and comes with no obligation to the consumer, clients have nothing to lose in asking for our advice and assistance,” adds Mr Perigny.

 I'm here to help you